A short story is a love affair, a novel is a marriage.

 – Lorrie Moore

-Learn how to write short stories in the stunning surroundings of the Loire Valley in France.
+Write and polish your short stories in the stunning surroundings of the Loire Valley in France.

-Our Circle of Misse short story course, led by short story writer Annie Kirby, will help you develop your writing skills to meet the unique challenges of creating good short stories.
+Our Circle of Misse short story Masterclass, led by short story writer Annie Kirby, will help you develop your writing skills to meet the unique challenges of creating good short stories.
 Over the course of a week, Annie will walk you through the process of writing and editing a short story, from idea generation through to final editing.

-In the mornings, Annie will lead group sessions covering key short story elements such as characterisation, plot, setting, voice, conflict and theme, considering the similarities and differences between using them in short and long fiction.
+On at least three mornings, Annie will lead group sessions covering key short story elements such as characterisation, plot, setting, voice, conflict and theme, considering the similarities and differences between using them in short and long fiction.
 The group sessions will include plenty of time for writing and experimenting with new techniques, as well as examining some famous short stories to see what can be learned from them.

 About your course leader